 Straight leg jeans are comfortable (especially when worn a bit oversized or slouchy), and, as it turns out, can be styled with some seriously practical boots.

 I don’t love straight-leg jeans with giant winter boots (see my first attempt at “research” with my Sorel Caribou boots here), so you won’t find any big boots listed below…but there are still plenty of options for keeping that outfit cute and those feet warm and dry.

 1. Classic (Preppy) Leather All-Weather Duck Boots

-Whether you call them Bean boots or duck boots, the LL Bean’s classic leather all-weather boot was my inspiration for this one.
+Whether you call them Bean boots or duck boots, LL Bean’s classic leather all-weather boot was my inspiration for this one.
 This style of boot works really well with non-skinny jeans.
-The key is to have the bottom of the jean hit right at the top of the boot (or cuff the jeans to hit in the right spot).
+The key is to have the bottom of the jeans hit right at the top of the boot (or cuff the jeans to hit in the right spot).

 And if you need really warm winter boots (and yes, yes I do), I’m actually wearing UGG’s Airondack boots.
 They have that preppy L.L.
 Bean boot styling, are fully waterproof, but are also lined in sherpa (even throughout the footbed) and rated to -32C.

 Outfit details: I’m wearing an XS in the Lolë jacket (similar can be found at Backcountry), and a size 26 in the MOTHER Tomcat jeans (a team fav).
 You can’t see it, but I’ve layered this pair of Zella leggings under the jeans for extra warmth, too.

 2. Wedge Sorel Boots